reuven/reuven/README.md

 You can learn more about my corporate training options at https://lerner.co.il/courses .

 I also offer many online courses.
 You can read about those at https://store.lerner.co.il/.
-I'm particularly proud of (https://WeeklyPythonExercise.com)[Weekly Python Exercise], a set of courses that help people to improve their Python fluency through exercises and community discussion.
+I'm particularly proud of [https://WeeklyPythonExercise.com](Weekly Python Exercise), a set of courses that help people to improve their Python fluency through exercises and community discussion.

 I also wrote (https://PythonWorkout.comn/)["Python Workout"] for Manning, loaded with exercises to make you a more fluent Python developer.